linusfackler/Presidio/README.md

 # WishGPT - Presidio coding challenge

-Like ChatGPT if it was from wish.com
+Like ChatGPT if it was from wish.com.

-For some reason, the Azure backend is baking problems, but the Python script version works perfectly.
+It uses the OpenAI GPT3.5 API.
+The backend is hosted through an Azure Webapp.
+The frontend was created using the React library.

 ## How to run it

+### Web Version
+Open [this link](https://linusfackler.github.io/Presidio/) and ask anything.
+(There is also a dark mode)

 ### Python
+You need to have python3 installed, and might need to install some packages before being able to run it.
 ```
 python3 main.py
 ```

-### Web Version
-Open [this link](https://linusfackler.github.io/Presidio/) and type anything in the chat box.
-(There is also a dark mode)